-Hambly deserved the ban.
+Jeremy Hambly deserved the ban.

 What Jeremy Hambly said about Christine Sprankle

 In the video, Hambly referred to Sprankle as a “serial virtue signaler” and “crying for patron dollars professional cosplayer.”
-This was in response to Sprankle complaining publicly on Twitter about a man who posted a message on her Facebook page stating her cosplay gives him an erection.
+In response to Sprankle complaining publicly on Twitter about a man who posted a message on her Facebook page stating her cosplay gives him an erection.

 Hambly also accused everyone supporting Sprankle on Twitter of wanting to penetrate her.

-Jeremy Hambly is a raging hypocrite
+Hambly is a raging hypocrite

 Sprankle posted the following on Twitter:

 It has been a rough year.
-And I have blocked and not said anything about him because I wanted it to die but without a doubt MtGHeadquarters/UnsleevedMedia has made my life hell this whole year with his unnecessary videos/tweets about me and other members of Magic.
+And I have blocked and not said anything about him because I wanted it to die, but without a doubt, MtGHeadquarters/UnsleevedMedia has made my life hell this whole year with his unnecessary videos/tweets about me and other members of Magic.

-Sprinkle has since deleted all of her tweets.
+Sprinkle has since deleted all her tweets.

-I am embarrassed I supported Jeremy Hambly
+I am embarrassed I supported Hambly

 Anyone who watched the original video YouTube removed knows Hambly’s statements are false.

-Hambly directed others to harass Sprankel.
+Hambly harassed Sprankle.
+He directed his fans to harass Sprankle.

 Hambly benefited greatly when YouTube removing his original video.
 Because it no longer exists on YouTube, he can lie and mislead people about the video’s content.